jhrcook/100DaysOfSwift2/README.md

 I began work on my CoreData demo app.
 It is at the repository jhrcook/CoreDataDemo2.
 I am walkign through Apple's guides and haven't gotten lost (yet).

+**Day 9 - April 01, 2020:**
+I have CoreData up and running!
+I need to do some adjusting to the UI before going much further, but I am feeling confident.